 Investment transactions are accounted for on a trade-date basis.
 Realized gains and losses from investment transactions are recorded on an identified-cost basis.
 Interest income and expenses are accrued daily.
 Dividend income and distributions to shareholders are recorded on the ex-dividend date.
 Foreign dividends are recorded on the ex-dividend date or when the Fund is informed of the ex-dividend date.
 Distributions of net investment income, if any, are declared and paid annually.
 Non-cash dividends included in dividend income, if any, are recorded at fair value.
+Amortization/accretion of premium and discount is included in investment income.
 Investment income, realized and unrealized gains and losses, and certain fund-level expenses are allocated to each class based on relative average daily net assets, except that select classes will bear certain expenses unique to those classes.
+The detail of the total fund expense waiver and reimbursements of \$1,715,347 is disclosed in this Note 2 and Note 5.
 Dividends are declared separately for each class.
 No class has preferential dividend rights; differences in per share dividend rates are generally due to differences in separate class expenses.
-The detail of the total fund expense waiver and reimbursement of \$474,356 is disclosed in Note 5.